A Day Closer is a non-profit organization that provides resources for people incarcerated and their families.

 A Day Closer believes that keeping families together while incarcerated will have a dramatic effect on reducing recidivism.
-The sense of being relevant which inmates receive from family visits is what makes a person wake up with purpose and value.
+The sense of being relevant which people incarcerated receive from family visits is what makes a person wake up with purpose and value.

 We assist family members in need with the cost associated with traveling to see their loved one.
 Whether it is gas money, bus ticket, hotel room, airfare, train ticket, or Rideshare we want to make it possible for families to be together.